SurveyMonkey/public_api_docs/includes/_organizations.md

 ##Organizations

-Use these endpoints to get organization's information, including roles and workgroups in your [team](http://help.surveymonkey.com/articles/en_US/kb/Groups) account.
+Use these endpoints to get an organization's information, including roles and workgroups in your [team](http://help.surveymonkey.com/articles/en_US/kb/Groups) account.

 ###/workgroups